gabpedroza/IDP-M208/IDP/docs/Software_documentation.md

 - `self.connections`: a dictionary of `int : tuple(Junction, int)`.
 It conveys the connections between nodes. `junctionA.connections[3]==(junctionB, 1)` means that `junctionA` has its side `3` connected to side `1` of `junctionB`.

-- `self.modes`: a dictionary of lists with keys `"ground"`, `"pickGround"`, `"second"`, and `"pickSecond"`.
-Currently, the `"pick*"` modes are deprecated; the other modes are followed by the robot when hunting for boxes in the ground and second floor, respectively.
+- `self.modes`: a dictionary of lists with keys `"ground"` and `"second"`.
+They are followed by the robot when hunting for boxes in the ground and second floor, respectively.
 For each mode, the list associated with its name is made of 4 entries, symbolising the behaviour of the robot when entering each one of the sides of the tile.
 For example, if the node has `mode["ground"]==["left", "front", "right", "backR"]`, then the robot is expected to turn left when entering side `0`, continue ahead when entering side `1`, turn right when entering side `2`, and do a 180 deg turn on its right when entering side `3`.
 #### Constructor
 The constructor takes a `shape` parameter, which can be `"T"`, `"L"`, or `"+"`, corresponding to the obvious types of line patterns.
 #### `connect` method